maartene/DungeonCrawler/docs/BACKLOG.md

 - rotate around ✅
 - take facing into account when moving around ✅
 - don't move through walls ✅
-- move up and down stairs
+- move up and down stairs ✅

 ## Controls

 - Buttons on screen as well as keyboard controls ✅

+## Win and Lose conditions
+- Win condition: reach a specific tile
+- Lose condition: party is defeated

 ## Reminders